-As shown in Figure 5-2, based upon the NERC 2017 LTRA, on a region-wide basis MISO is expected to have sufficient resources to meet load plus required reserve margin for the Delivery Years 2018-2019 to 2022-2023 with projected reserve margins above the 15.8% target reserve margin.
-However, in 2023-2024, NERC estimates that MISO is projected to have insufficient resources to meet load plus required reserve margin.
-For the 2018-2019 Delivery Year, the reserve margin is approximately 2.1% above the target reserve margin, dropping to approximately 0.5% above the target reserve margin for the 2022-2023 Delivery Year.
-Figure 5-2 also shows MISO's reserve margin analysis presented in the 2017 MISO Transmission Expansion Planning ("MTEP") report, which addresses resource adequacy.
-The MISO assessment, similar to the NERC assessment, also forecasts the reserve margin dropping below the target reserve margin in 2023-2024.
-As reported in previous procurement plans, MISO and NERC assessments differ in how the reserve margin percent is calculated.
-MISO's calculated on the demand side.
-MISO however notes that while the reserve margin percent will be slightly different, the absolute GW shortfall/surplus is the same between the two assessments.106
+As shown in Figure 5-2, based upon the NERC 2018 LTRA, on a region-wide basis MISO is expected to have sufficient resources to meet load plus required reserve margin for the Delivery Years 2019-2020 to 2022-2023 with projected reserve margins above the 17.1% target reserve margin.
+However, in 2023-2024, NERC estimates that MISO will have insufficient resources to meet load plus a target reserve margin.
+For the 2019-2020 Delivery Year, the reserve margin is approximately 4.2% above the target reserve margin, declining to approximately 1.8% above the target reserve margin for the 2022-2023 Delivery Year.
+Figure 5-2 also shows MISO's reserve margin analysis presented in the 2018 MISO Transmission Expansion Planning ("MTEP") report, which addresses resource adequacy.
+The MISO assessment forecasts the reserve margin declining below the target reserve margin in 2021-2022, 2 years earlier than the NERC forecast.
+MISO notes that the difference is due to the treatment of "low certainty resources", as explained above.
+Also, as reported in previous procurement plans, MISO and NERC assessments differ in how the reserve margin percent is calculated.
+MISO's calculation of the reserve margin counts Demand Response ("DR") as a resource while the NERC assessment has DR calculated on the demand side.
+MISO however notes that while the reserve margin percent will be slightly different, the absolute GW shortfall/surplus is the same between the two assessments.